-The MSD with a concentration in industrial design is meant for individuals interested in advanced studies in:

-This concentration develops an understanding of contemporary industrial design issues through specialized research and design skills.
-It also prepares the graduate student for a career in industrial design education.

-Newer | The MSD in industrial design is meant for individuals interested in advanced studies in:
+The MSD program in industrial design is meant for individuals interested in advanced studies in:

 This program helps students develop an understanding of contemporary industrial design issues through specialized research and design skills.
 It also prepares the graduate student for a career in industrial design education.